DamaneDz/x00xinfo/README.md

 # x00x Server info

-  This File Was Writed By DamaneDz.
+  This File Was Written By DamaneDz.

   all The Copyright Are To Me And x00x Projects